-I received my Bachelor of Science in Computer Science from Northeastern University.
-After graduation, I took a job with my co-op employer, the Systems Group in Khoury College of Computer Sciences.
-I started as the Windows administrator, and through training, experience, and promotions, I moved to my position as the associate director of IT – infrastructure and architecture.
+After receiving my BS in Computer Science from Northeastern, I took a job with my co-op employer, the Systems Group at Khoury College of Computer Sciences.
+I started as the Windows administrator, and through training, experience, and promotions, I moved to my position as the associate director of IT – Infrastructure and Architecture.
 In this role, I am involved in all aspects of the IT environment and lead a team of talented systems administrators to provide infrastructure services to Khoury College.

-I am passionate about computer security; recently completing a Masters in Information Assurance from Northeastern University in order to further my education and expand my experience.
+I am passionate about computer security, recently earning a master’s in information assurance from Northeastern University in order to further my education and expand my experience.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most interesting about what you do?

 As the associate director of IT – Infrastructure and Architecture, I am responsible for the Khoury College of Computer Sciences’ research and production infrastructure.
 I am the technical lead for the infrastructure administrators that we have on staff, while actively developing projects to improve the reliability and security of the services that we offer.

-What I find most interesting about the position is the opportunity to work on new and cutting edge technologies, as well as an ability to stay active in the conference circuit, where I can acquire new knowledge and network with industry professionals.
+What I find most interesting about the position is the opportunity to work on new and cutting-edge technologies, as well as the ability to stay active in the conference circuit, where I can acquire new knowledge and network with industry professionals.

 What’s the most compelling thing to you about the work that goes on at Khoury College of Computer Sciences?

 Our faculty and students are always working on interesting projects, and I love that we are able to offer the infrastructure that makes this possible.
 The Khoury community comes up with new and interesting ideas, and we are able to empower them to move their ideas to reality.